Vanadium – An Important Trace Mineral For Bone Health

 You can see that vanadium is behind quite an important list of health issues, so it’s best not to come up short.

 But it’s very challenging to get appropriate amounts in your daily diet: the intake of vanadium from normal food is estimated to be of the order of 10-60 mcg/day – whereas a maximum intake level of 1.8 mg vanadium/day for adults is recommended by FNB.

-However, it is easy to do with supplements made from algas calcareas, as a daily serving provides approximately 180 mcg of vanadium.
+However, it is easy to do with supplements made from Lithothamnion Superpositum (or Algas Calcareas as the locals call it), as a daily serving provides approximately 180 mcg of vanadium.